curl/curl-for-win/README.md

     <https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main>
 - The build process is multi-platform and able to cross-build Windows executables from \*nix hosts (Linux and macOS tested.)
-- Packages created across different host platforms will not currently have identical hashes.
+- Packages created across different host platforms will not have identical hashes.
 The reason for this is the slightly different build options and versions of the `mingw-w64` and `binutils` tools.
 - Code signing is implemented and enabled with a self-signed certificate.
-  The signature intentionally omits a trusted timestamp to retain reproducibility.
+  The signature intentionally omits a trusted timestamp for reproducibility.

 # Official binary package download